David-Aanye/3_Tier_Architecture_Terraform_Project/README.md

 STEPS
 .................................................................
-1. Provison VPC using terraform two public subnets across 2 AZs for Web-Tier(achieves high availability) two private subnets across 2 AZs for App-Tier (achieves high availability) two private subnets across 2 AZs for Database-Tier (achieves high availability) two internet gateway, route table and associations for the public subnets(Web-Tier) two elastic ips and nat gateway for each AZ with route tables and associations(App-Tier)
+1. Provison VPC using terraform

-3. S3 Bucket and IAM Role Setup using terraform Provision S3 bucket and upload application code
+-two public subnets across 2 AZs for Web-Tier(achieves high availability) -two private subnets across 2 AZs for App-Tier (achieves high availability) -two private subnets across 2 AZs for Database-Tier (achieves high availability) -two internet gateway, route table and associations for the public subnets(Web-Tier) -two elastic ips and nat gateway for each AZ with route tables and associations(App-Tier)

-Create IAM role with SSMManagedInstance and AmazonS3ReadOnlyAccess to access the Applicaction ccode in s3 bucket
+3. S3 Bucket and IAM Role Setup using terraform -Provision S3 bucket and upload application code -Create IAM role with SSMManagedInstance and AmazonS3ReadOnlyAccess to access the Applicaction ccode in s3 bucket

 4. Database-Tier Setup
-Database subnet group and rds instance provisioned, configured and deployed to serve as the backend database
+-Database subnet group and rds instance provisioned, configured and deployed to serve as the backend database

 5. Setup App-Tier to Create AMI
 Launch ec2-instance within an App-tier subnet with created IAM role attached